soveran/cuba/README.md

 Cuba.plugin(Cuba::Render)
 ```

-This example use ERB, a template engine that comes with Ruby.
+This example uses ERB, a template engine that comes with Ruby.
 If you want to
 use another template engine, one [supported by Tilt][templates], you need to
 install the required gem and change the `template_engine` setting as shown
 below.